lambda-build-tipsease/build-tipsease-fe/tipsease/README.md

-# Disney Parents Frontend
+# Tipsease Frontend

 - By Alan Perez

 ## Tech Used

 - ReactJS
-- Material UI
+- Semantic UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).